ryanef/ryanfdev/src/content/blog/aws-elastic-container-service-overview.md

 ## ECS Service

-If you want your ECS deployment to be highly available or scalable that's done by configuring a **service definition**.
+If you want your ECS deployment to be highly available or scalable that's done by configuring your **service definition**.
 You can deploy a loadbalancer to sit in front of the service and distribute traffic among the tasks.
 When using a loadbalancer, it would have a security group that allows incoming traffic from the public and your ECS Task security group would only accept traffic from the loadbalancer.
 The loadbalancer would be in a public subnet while the tasks stay in a private subnet.

 ## Container Communication and Networking